epsil/epsil.github.io/gll/index.md

        (string "a")))
 ```

 However, because the evaluation is delayed, a new parser instance is created each time the parser is used!
 This is solved by memoizing the combinators too: each combinator will only create a given parser once.
-Recall that `(define (alt a b) ...)`{.scheme} is syntactic sugar for `(define alt (lambda (a b) ...))`{.scheme}:
+Recall that `(define (alt a b) ...)` is syntactic sugar for `(define alt (lambda (a b) ...))`:

 ```scheme
 (define alt